We utilize a vertical manufacturing process with our partner, WTS.

 Environmental responsibility in fashion is an ongoing conversation, and our approach is about progress (not perfection) and finding the best ways to have the least impact on our planet.
 We believe in transparency.
 That means people need to know how their clothes are made, who makes them, the conditions they’re made in, where they end up, and how that process affects people across the globe.
-We’ve recently chosen to step away from the word “sustainable”.
+We’ve chosen to step away from the word “sustainable”.

+This local “seed to garment” approach minimizes pollution from transportation and dramatically reduces our carbon footprint as compared to industry standard.
 Our choice to produce in Peru is based on the fact that Pima Cotton is native to Peru.
 This fiber is deeply tied to the traditions and culture of Peru, as indigenous people have cultivated the fiber for thousands of years.
 Peruvian Pima Cotton, unlike other cotton varietals, is drought tolerant.
 This means that it takes 50% less water to grow.
 Utilizing this fiber is further preserving a tradition that provides income to many and helps the local economy of indigenous people.
 Our sources work directly with communities in Peru to provide opportunity and ensure that quality and ethical standards are met.

 The garments we make in Peru are currently produced across seven factories.
 We aim to work only with factories that have received (or are in the process of receiving) their WRAP certification.
 WRAP, or Worldwide Responsible Accredited Production, is the world's largest factory-based certification program for manufacturers of clothing, footwear, and other sewn products.
 WRAP certification ensures humane and fair practices (including no child or forced labor) by checking payrolls, benefits, and hours/week.

 Two factories (Diseño ACMM, Catalogo) are WRAP certified.
-This means they are certified according to twelve "Worldwide Responsible Apparel Production Principles."
+This means they are certified according to twelve Worldwide Responsible Apparel Production Principles.
 The Principles encompass human resources management, health and safety, environmental practices, and legal compliance including import/export and customs compliance and security standards.
-Catalongo, the factory we use for our largest category (knits) has received WRAP Platinum certification.
+Catalogo, the factory we use for our largest category (knits) has received WRAP Platinum certification.

 Right now, we are also producing at two factories (4S Textil, Tsonkiri) that are not WRAP certified, however, they are in the process of receiving their certification.
 WTS (World Textile Sourcing, our production partner) has committed to supporting the cost of having both factories officially become WRAP certified and they are currently undergoing the costly and lengthy review process.
 In the meantime, WTS closely monitors both factories to ensure that all WRAP principles and Peruvian government standards are met.
 Tsonkiri is on track to earn their certifications by the end of the calendar year.